 Demand prediction:

-Machine learning can be used to look at past data and various other factors, such as the latest market trends, promotions, and seasonality to predict future demand for products.Â
+Machine learning can be used to analyze past data and various other factors, such as current market trends, promotions, and seasonality, to predict future demand for products.

 Dynamic pricing automation:

 ML can automate the process of dynamic pricing by regularly inspecting market data and fixing prices accordingly.
-This cannot take much time when compared to adjusting prices manually.Â
+This process can be completed relatively quickly compared to manually adjusting prices.

 Inventory management: